-Political tensions erupted when a graft probe targeting Erdogan’s government became public.
-He responded with a purge of the police and the judiciary in early 2014, accusing opponents of an attempted coup and loyalty to Fethullah Gulen, an Islamic cleric in self-imposed exile in Pennsylvania.
-Then in the local equivalent of a Watergate scandal, a deluge of documents and audio tapes that purport to be evidence from the probe were posted on Twitter.
-Their authenticity can’t be verified and the government says the recordings were assembled by montage.
-Turkey temporarily blocked access to Twitter and YouTube ahead of a regional election in March 2014, drawing criticism from the EU and the U.S. In December, journalists were detained, including the editor-in-chief of the country’s bestselling newspaper.
-Erdogan won the country’s first direct presidential election in August, cementing his position as the most dominant leader since Ataturk.
-While the job has been largely a ceremonial role, Erdogan vowed to increase control over the government, the military and courts.
-His ruling Justice and Development Party needs to expand its parliamentarian majority in the June 2015 general election to push through constitutional changes that would change Turkey’s parliamentary system to a presidential one and boost Erdogan’s powers.
+Political tensions erupted when a graft probe targeting Erdogan’s government became public in late 2013.
+He responded with a purge of the police and the judiciary, accusing opponents of an attempted coup and loyalty to Fethullah Gulen, an Islamic cleric and government critic in self-imposed exile in Pennsylvania.
+Regulators seized control of a bank linked to the imam on Feb.
+3 after a year-long campaign in which Erdogan vowed to increase control over the government, the military and courts.
+Turkey temporarily blocked access to Twitter and YouTube ahead of a regional election in March 2014, drawing criticism from the EU and the U.S. In December, journalists were detained.
+Erdogan’s ruling Justice and Development Party aims to expand its majority in the June 2015 general election and push through constitutional changes that would change Turkey’s parliamentary system to a presidential one and widen Erdogan’s powers.

 Turkey’s relations with Europe have been antagonistic at times.
 The armies of Suleyman the Magnificent laid siege to Vienna in 1529.
 The Ottomans did so again in 1683, and occupied much of the Balkans until the end of World War I. Western influences were strong from the 18th century onward, leading to Ataturk’s reforms in the 1920s – which included forsaking a Perso-Arabic script used for 1,000 years and the adoption of the Latin alphabet.
 Ties were tightened in the years that followed.
 Turkey has been part of NATO since 1952 and an associate member of the EU since the 1960s.
 Efforts to become a full EU member have floundered since negotiations started in 2005.
 Erdogan forged closer links with Middle Eastern countries, which took an increasing share of Turkish trade as European economies slumped.
 He lifted curbs on religious expression, such as the wearing of headscarves, put in place when the army was Turkey’s dominant political force.
 By giving a voice to an underclass of Islamic conservatives, Erdogan is rolling back Ataturk’s secular legacy in favor of what he says will be a “pious generation.”
 He has also engaged Kurdish militants in peace talks, though attacks on Kurds in Syria’s civil war is stirring old conflicts that destabilized the largely Kurdish southeast of Turkey for decades.